Showing posts with label domino's pizza. Show all posts

 Putt-Putt Golf & Games

-The logo.
-It's an edited version from Putt-Putt of Rome, Georgia, which did not update their logo, enabling me edit it for the purposes of this article.
+The logo a.
+It's an edited version from the now-defunct Putt-Putt of Rome, Georgia, which did not update their logo, enabling me edit it for the purposes of this article.

+I want to say that the clubhouse wasn't air-conditioned though I'm not sure about that.
+In any case, while the bumper boats and mini-golf were unique, it was no Gattiland.
+If you wanted to have fun as a kid in those days or wanted a cool place to have a birthday, you went to Gattiland, case closed.
+(The public swimming pools were a close second.)
+No one at my school wanted to do a birthday at Putt-Putt.
 Probably because of that fact (and everyone knew it), Putt-Putt just got sadder and more run-down over the years.
-The bumper boats went first, closing in the early 2000s (not that it was very big, I think it could only fit four), then the Putt-Putt name ("Brazos Valley Golf & Games" was the new name).
+The bumper boats went first, closing in the early 2000s (not that it was very big, I think it could only fit four), then the Putt-Putt name ("Brazos Valley Golf & Games" was the new name, though even by 2006 it was still known as Putt-Putt according to the newspaper).
 By 2005, they had converted the bumper boats area to a skatepark, which seemed mildly popular.
-But by the end of 2006 (or early 2007--help me out here), the whole thing was closed, with only some tattered mini-golf holes, a creepy-looking abandoned batting cage, and those fiberglass animals, now fading in the sun.
+In 2006, it was closed permanently, with only some tattered mini-golf holes, an overgrown abandoned batting cage, and those fiberglass animals, now fading in the sun.

 Eventually the batting cage and mini-golf remnants were demolished, and the bumper boats area filled in for good for its new tenant: Paradise Scuba, which relocated from Parkway Square.
 They doubled the size of the old arcade building, even adding in a swimming pool inside (why they didn't use the old Bumper Boats area, who knows).
 They did, however, leave the lighthouse from the bumper boats area, though the lower rungs were removed so you couldn't climb up.